SchratSchreck/Security-Handbook/Network Fundamentals.md

 MAC addresses can be faked or “spoofed”.
 This occurs when a device pretends to identify as another device by using its MAC address.
 A scenario could be that a firewall is configured to allow any traffic going to and from the A´MAC of the administrator.
 Spoofing this MAC lets any traffic from this device pass the firewall.

-### Ping (ICMP)

-Ping uses _Internet Control Message Protocol (ICMP)_ packets to determine the performance and existence of a connection.
-The time a ICMP packet travels between devices is measured in ping, using ICMP’s echo and reply packets from the targeted device.

-To ping a device use: “ping {IP address}”

 ## Intro to LAN

 ### Introducing LAN Topologies